melbaa/summarize_consumes/README.md

                         writes output to damage-output.txt --write-heailng-output
-                        writes output to healing-output.txt --compare-players PLAYER1 PLAYER2
+                        writes output to healing-output.txt --prices-server {nord,telabim}
+                        specify which server price data to use --compare-players PLAYER1 PLAYER2
                         compare 2 players, output the difference in compare-players.txt --expert-log-unparsed-lines